 Carlos’s favorite class was Data Structures and Algorithms with Alan Davis.
 “It helped me understand a lot of programming concepts, and I think Alan is the best teacher I've ever had.
 He always had clever tricks to explain complex subjects.
 Plus, he was always learning.
 He took a lot of feedback and made his courses better every single day.”

-While he worked on several projects at the Product College, Carlos’s favorite project was Alpha Stage, a desktop app for playtesting video games that he designed with fellow Product College student Enzo Caoile.
+While he worked on several projects at Make School, Carlos’s favorite project was Alpha Stage, a desktop app for playtesting video games that he designed with fellow Make School student Enzo Caoile.
 “It allows developers to get valuable feedback and to build a community around their games.”

 Today, Carlos has taken his new programming skills and growth mindset back to Mexico City.
 He recently completed a remote internship with Make School’s engineering team, and now he is working on rebuilding Alpha Stage from the ground up with “a little twist.”
 He joked, “I’m a little obsessed with this project.”